-Lakewood’s incorporation in 1954 began a daring experiment in community building that began with the commitments which Lakewood residents made and the foresight of Lakewood’s original developers.
+Lakewood’s incorporation in 1954 began a daring experiment in community building that began with the commitment to cityhood that thousands of Lakewood residents made.

 The Los Angeles Daily News headlined the incorporation of Lakewood in 1954.

-Lakewood’s incorporation also began a new era for local governments in California and throughout the nation.
+Lakewood’s incorporation in 1954 also began a new era for local governments in California and throughout the nation.
 The reason was Lakewood’s innovative “contract plan” for municipal services.

-The incorporation of Lakewood in 1954 offered reassuring signs that the dignity of an ordinary life was possible with the help of like-minded neighbors if those neighbors were able to work together despite their cultural and ethnic differences.
+Incorporation offered reassuring signs that the dignity of an ordinary life was possible in the new suburbs of Los Angeles with the help of like-minded neighbors working together despite their cultural and ethnic differences.

 Residents and city officials today know that Lakewood’s future is open ended.
 While certain aspects of the community are not likely to change, other aspects of Lakewood are destined for reinterpretation and reinvention.
 The tomorrow of “tomorrow’s city” remains a collaborative effort that joins a culturally and ethnically diverse community of residents and their elected leaders in a process that blends shared values with new inspiration to create a successful future for themselves, their families, and Lakewood.